TerriaJS/plugin-sample/README.md

 # TerriaJS sample plugin

-This repository implements a sample TerriaJS plugin.
-This plugin implements a custom tool for drawing an interactive 3D box on the map.
-It serves as an example for setting up an loading an external plugin library that adds some new functionality to Terria without forking it.
+This repository implements a sample TerriaJS plugin which adds a custom tool to Terria map for drawing an interactive 3D box.

+It serves as an example for setting up and loading an external plugin library that adds new functionality to Terria without forking it.

 Plugins allow extending Terria in two ways: